-He has a Doctorate in Education Leadership from Northeastern University, and his research focused on learning styles/preferences, personality types, and accommodating teaching methods.
-His education also includes a Masters in Education from George Washington University, an MA in Liberal Studies from SUNY Stony Brook, and an MFA in creative writing from the Southampton Writer’s Program at Long Island University in New York where he was born and raised.
-He studied English (with a concentration in British Romantic Literature) and the History of Rock N Roll at Portland State University in Oregon.
+Bill Lawrence has been dedicated to public education for over twenty-three years.
+He has a Doctorate in Leadership from Northeastern University, and his research focused on learning styles/preferences and personality types.
+His education also includes a Masters in Education from George Washington University, an MA in Liberal Studies from SUNY Stony Brook, and an MFA in creative writing from the Southampton Writer’s Program at Long Island University in New York.
+He studied English (with a concentration in British Romantic Literature and the History of Rock N Roll) at Portland State University in Oregon.

-Dr. Lawrence is also a published creative writer.
+He is also a published writer.
 His poems and stories have been published in various national and international journals and magazines.
-He is the author of eight books, including multiple nonfiction titles, three poetry collections, and several novels.
+He is the author of eleven books, including multiple nonfiction titles, three poetry collections, and several novels.

 Bill was born and raised on Long Island, New York.